-Topics courses in astrophysics, atomic physics, condensed matter physics, elementary particle physics, and nuclear physics are offered to provide breadth in contemporary physics.
+Topics courses in astrophysics, atomic physics, condensed matter physics, elementary particle physics, nuclear physics, plasma physics, and biomedical physics are offered to provide breadth in contemporary physics.
 Each course addresses the current state of these fields.
-Courses may be taught from a research perspective with the possibility of either an experimental or a theoretical component or both.
+Courses may be taught from a research perspective with the possibility of either an experimental or theoretical component or both.
 A student desiring a specific topic should petition the Physics Department.
-Co-requisite: Physics 311.
+Prerequisite: Physics 213, 214, and 220 or permission of the instructor.
 Every year.
 This course may be repeated for credit.